A horse may have discharge coming from only one nostril or from both, but either scenario can mean there’s a problem.

 When there’s discharge from your horse’s nose, your horse should be checked by a veterinarian.
 Here are some of the diseases or infections that can cause nasal discharge, in addition to a variety of other symptoms:

 Pneumonia is a bacterial infection of the lungs that restricts normal breathing by clogging a horse’s lungs with fluids and pus.
 A horse’s respiratory tract already contains bacteria called commensals that do not cause pneumonia in healthy horses.
-However, if the horse’s respiratory tract is compromised by allergies or viral infections, commensals can become trapped in the lungs, multiply rapidly and facilitate development of pneumonia.
+However, if the horse’s respiratory tract is compromised by allergies or viral infections, commensals can become trapped in the lungs, multiply rapidly and facilitate the development of pneumonia.

 Risk factors for pneumonia in horses include: